Easy Knee High Socks Crochet Pattern

 Cluster V st = This is 2dctog, ch 1, 2dctog in indicated stitch.
 This is also called Cluster V stitch

-Step 1: Yarn over, insert hook in indicated stitch.
+Step 1: Yarn over and insert the hook in the indicated stitch.

-Step 2: Yarn over, pull through the stitch, you now have three stitches on your hook.
+Step 2: Yarn over and pull through the stitch; you now have three stitches on your hook.

-Step 3: Yarn over, pull through the first 2 stitches on your hook.
+Step 3: Yarn over and pull through the first two stitches on your hook.
 You now have 2 stitches on your hook.

-Step 4: Yarn over, insert hook into same stitch.
+Step 4: Yarn over and insert the hook into the same stitch.

-Step 5: Yarn over, pull through the stitch, you now have four stitches on your hook.
+Step 5: Yarn over and pull through the stitch; you now have four stitches on your hook.

-Step 6: Yarn over, pull through the first 2 stitches on your hook.
+Step 6: Yarn over and pull through the first two stitches on your hook.
 You now have 3 stitches on your hook.

 Step 7: Yarn over, pull through the remaining 3 sts on your hook. (dc2tog) made.